 503 RULES FOR MAKING MOTIONS

-For general purposes, the Committee will conduct its meeting in an open and consensus building manner.
+For general purposes, the Committee will conduct its meetings in an open and consensus building manner.
 The co-chairs will recognize members of the Committee for discussion and decision-making purposes.
 All members will be provided equal opportunity to express their thoughts and opinions.

 CHAPTER 6